As a Horticultural Technology student, you will have the opportunity to:

 - Gain advice from your faculty advisor who will be assigned to you for the duration of your time at the Thompson School

 - Travel the area visiting horticultural facilities

 - Participate in a 480 hour practical summer work experience

 - Work and learn within the Thompson School Horticultural Facility and our outdoor campus grounds

-Applicants to the Hort Tech program must present at least two years each of satisfactory work in college preparatory mathematics and sciences.
-One of the science courses should be biology with a lab.
+Applicants to the Horticultural Technology program area must present college preparatory English and at least two years of satisfactory work in both college preparatory mathematics and science (one science being biology, with a lab).